 Peter Kovács has recently returned to his homeland of Hungary after several incredible years of honing his wine skills abroad in Aspen, Colorado.
-He has developed a huge knowledge of International wines and has brought his years of sommelier experience back to Budapest, and quickly joined Baraka’s team.
+He has developed a broad knowledge of International wines and has brought his years of sommelier experience back to Budapest, and quickly joined Baraka’s team.
 He searched for a fine dining establishment that would allow him to use his expertise in international wines and at the same time explore the exciting developments with the wine scene here in Hungary.
 His passion and wide knowledge for wines from around the world help Baraka create some of the most interesting wine pairings that work wonderfully with our eclectic menu.

 How did you become a sommelier?

-Have you met with Hungarian wines abroad?
+Have you encountered Hungarian wines abroad?

 Is there any Hungarian winery that you could highlight for some reason?

 It is very rare that every wine of a winery is exceptional.
 There are good wines, great bottles from several years but we’re still experimenting with the grapes, styles, and vinification a lot.
 So I can’t say any specific names.
 There are authentic wineries that usually make good wines.
 They’re good but none of them is outstanding on a high, and most of all, constant level.